krieven/W3View/readme.md

 this name as about name of class.

 #### In the component definition subtree
-* **ref** - hook to subtree element will be created with value of this attribute as name, then element can be accessed from constructor script via this.ref['value of ref attribute']
+* **ref** - hook to element will be created with value of this attribute as name, then element can be accessed from constructor script via this.ref['value of ref attribute']
-* **tagName** - Compo.JS utilizes power of browser parser during parse definitions, so - tags such as <TR> and <TD> cannot be used as root of components and anywhere outside of <TABLE>, but you can define any tag, anywhere by using tagName attribute.
+* **tagName** - Compo.JS utilizes power of browser parser during parse definitions, so - tags such as TR and TD cannot be used as root of components and anywhere outside of TABLE, but you can define any tag, anywhere by using tagName attribute.
 * **useTag** - you can define some universal purpose components and instantiate them with different tag names.

 ### Lifecicle and lifecicle callbacks

 ## How to use Compo.JS?
 Create instance of Compo